Find your passion! Discover your future!

 - complete all certificate requirements (30 credits)

-- complete ten electives (30 credits), including a minimum of four Liberal Arts, Science or university-transferable electives (12 credits)
+- complete ten electives (30 credits), including a minimum of four Liberal Arts, Science or university-transferable electives (Note: 060-level courses and lower will not apply) (12 credits)

 In addition, diploma students must